 Working capital has been the biggest consumer of cash flows over the last five years.
 The only other significant outflows have been the two dividend distributions to shareholders in 1998 and 2000.
 Capital expenses had been significant in the first two years of historical statements but compared to the first two items are not significant anymore.

 Financial statement analysis through ratios.
 The number of ratios that can be calculated is endless.
 It is up to you to decide which ratios best suit your needs and provide meaningful information.
 The idea here it to not quote numbers and percentages but to make an attempt at interpreting the same.

 In Willy’s case, there has been a gradual and consistent improvement in Productivity, Profitability and Liquidity ratios over the last five years.
 The only red flag has been the increasing amount of leverage utilised by Willy Whale over the same period.
 At the same time the increasing long-term leverage is a result of Willy’s move away from short term financing to more stable long-term financing relationships.
 This will have a significant impact on Willy’s cost of financing and its relationships with its suppliers.
 One visible sign is the reduction of Accounts Payable outstanding from 194 days to 93 days.

 Preparation of Credit Memorandum

-At this point you should have a very good idea about the underlying business, its overall strategy and prospects, depth of its management team and your own personal impression (lend, do not lend).
-A credit memorandum organizes information in a standard and presentable form for use by credit officers, credit committee and/or syndicate members.
+At this point, you should have a very good idea about the underlying business, its overall strategy and prospects, depth of its management team and your own personal impression (lend, do not lend).
+A credit memorandum organizes information in a standard and presentable form for use by credit officers, credit committees and/or syndicate members.
 It includes: